FAQ – Global Master’s Programmes

 Am I eligible to the master’s programmes?

-Once you have submitted a complete application, University Admissions will assess whether you meet the general requirements.
-After your application has been processed by University Admissions, Karolinska Institutet will assess whether you meet the specific requirements set for the Master’s programme.
+Once you have submitted a complete application, University Admissions will assess whether you meet the general requirements and the English language requirement.
+After your application has been processed by University Admissions, Karolinska Institutet will assess whether you meet the specific requirements set for the master’s programme.

 Which documents should I enclose?